-Three H7N9 cases in same Chinese family, Xinhua reportsJanuary 29th, 2014 in Diseases, Conditions, Syndromes /
+Three H7N9 cases in same Chinese family, Xinhua reportsJanuary 29, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Three members of the same Chinese family have contracted H7N9 bird flu in the province worst-affected by the current spike in cases, the official Xinhua news agency reported.

 A couple and their daughter in Hangzhou, the capital of the eastern province of Zhejiang, were infected one after another, Xinhua said late Tuesday, without giving further details.

 Health authorities are investigating, it added.

 China's human H7N9 outbreak began in February 2013 and sparked fears the virus could mutate to become easily transmissible between people, potentially triggering a pandemic.

 Both Chinese authorities and the World Health Organization (WHO) have said there has been no evidence so far of sustained human-to-human transmission.

 But limited spread, such as between relatives in close contact, is possible, and there have been previous such family clusters.